 Knowing the different types of chemistry you can share with another person will help you reach this understanding.
-Relationship chemistry is the foundation of compatible connections.
-Being clear about which of these five types drive the connection is essential to your success.
+Here are the five types of chemistry in relationships:

-When it comes to true love, we prefer to put less thought into it and ride with whatever we run into.
-A spontaneous approach seems fun, carefree, and even romantic.
+When it comes to true love, a spontaneous approach seems fun, carefree, and even romantic.
 But our passions are like wild horses—they need direction to find sustenance and shelter.
 Assessing the chemistry in our connections directs our passion toward relationships that meet our needs for desire and excitement, but also for connection and meaning.

 All my best on your journey,

-Question for you: Which of the five types of chemistry are most important to you?
+Question for you: Which of the five types of chemistry in relationships are most important to you?
 Why are they of the greatest significance?